 LaBudde, Kenneth James

-1955 "The Mind of Thomas Cole".
+of Thomas Cole".
 Unpublished Ph.D Thesis University of Minnesota.
-University Microfilms, Ann

 Arbor.